 Haruki and Kori make the trek eastward towards the base of the mountains.
 With no trail, the journey would have been nearly impossible for ordinary humans.
 Fortunately, Kori is not a human and knows her turf very well.
 Oddly, the warrior doesn't have any trouble keeping up with the canine-like being.
 While travelling, Kori fills Haruki in on the approaching situation.

 Haruki raises a single eyebrow.
-"So you called a half-breed like myself to break through a seal that a full-blood like you can't penetrate?"
+"So how is a half-breed like myself expected to break through a seal that a full-blood like you can't penetrate?"

 "Don't be coy," Kori retorts.
 "I know you already have a plan in mind.
 You are well-known at the Society for your resourcefulness, after all.
 Have you made alpha, yet?"

 "She's just a child."
-Haruki gives Kori a confused look.
+Haruki says with a bit of confusion.